Usaghir/defever-client/README.md

 Open the root folder and import all the gradle dependencies (this has to be done only once).

-Make sure that the database is running (see steps above) otherwise the backend won't have access to it.
+Make sure database is running (see steps above) otherwise the backend won't have access to it.
 Then run the main class at `src/main/java/se/kth/sda/defever/DefeverApplication.java` to start the web server.

 ### Starting the frontend development server

-To install the project dependencies for the frontend, open the terminal and make sure that the current directory is `frontend`.
+To install the project dependencies for the frontend, open the terminal and make sure the current directory is `src/main/frontend`.
 You can then run `npm install` to install all the dependencies needed for the project (This has to be done only once).

-To start the frontend server run `npm start` from the `frontend` directory.
-Make sure that database and backend server are also running so that the frontend can interact with the backend.
+To start the frontend server run `npm start` from the `src/main/frontend` directory.
+Make sure database and backend server are also running so that the frontend can interact with the backend.

 ## FAQ

 ### How to connect to running database from terminal

-Sometimes you might want to inspect the tables, run raw queries, seed the database, check that a certain backend action has been performed correctly.
-To do that you can simply run the following command
+Sometimes you might want to inspect the tables, run raw queries, seed the database, check a certain backend action has been performed correctly.
+To do that you can simply run the following command.

 `docker run -it --network host postgres:11-alpine psql -h localhost -U defever_user -p 5430 -W defever`

-Use the password specified in `docker-compose.yaml`.
+Use the password specified in `docker-compose.yaml`